Not Very Resilient

 AI Resilience Report forModel Makers, Wood

-Model Makers, Wood are much less resilient to AI impacts than most occupations, according to our analysis of 6 sources.
+Model Makers, Wood are less resilient to AI impacts than most occupations, according to our analysis of 6 sources.

 Read full analysis